timothyb0912/blog/_posts/2021-10-10-Questions-for-introspection.md

 ### Labelling, chunking, analysis
-- "What (emotional/cognitive) parts of us are activated right now?
+- "What (emotional/cognitive) parts of us are active right now?
    What parts of our body feel this activation?"
 - "For each emotional/cognitive part of us that is activated, i.e. experiencing intense physical feelings:"